minhchan11/GAHomework/ProjectWriteup.md

 ### Dataset:

-Using the Zillow Dataset from [Kaggle](https://www.kaggle.com/c/zillow-prize-1).
-However, as the data set is too large, may attempt to randomize for a smaller sample.
+Using the Vermont/New Hampshire real estate firm dataset from [Kaggle](https://www.kaggle.com/samdeeplearning/vt-nh-real-estate).

 ### Procedure
 Attempt to answer the followings questions